Writing effective documentation for Discourse

 Meta block

-All document must have a block at the top that includes a short explanation of what the document is about as well as any additional relevant meta information, like what the user level requirements are, whether console access is required, or anything else.
+All documents must have a block at the top that includes a short explanation of what the document is about as well as any additional relevant meta information, like what the user level requirements are, whether console access is required, or anything else.
 This will be formatted in a blockquote without a heading over it.
 Heres an example of what this must look like:

 :bookmark: This is a guide for describing all available hidden site settings, how to enable them, and why you might want to adjust them.